ajinkya-devops/techwisdombyajinkya/_posts/2017-09-11-Container-Orchestration-Using-Rancher.md

 ### Pre-requisites

-1. A Linux machine of any configuration with an access to Interne. t.
+1. A Linux machine of any configuration with an access to Interne.
 2. Docker Installed on the same machine.
 (If you don't know how to, visit <a href="https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/">HERE</a> and install it.

 ### Step 1 - Installing Rancher Server